-Pull out the lever on the crank-out handle and begin cranking out the window counterclockwise to the position desired.
+• To open, pull out the lever on the window handle and begin cranking the window out "counter-clockwise" to desired position.

-- To close, crank the window in snugly (by turning the crank-out handle clockwise), then back off 1/4 turn to help avoid glass warping, which can result in wind noise. - Push the lever back in on the crank-out handle and lay back in the horizontal position.
+- To close, crank the window in snugly (by turning the window handle "clockwise"), then back off 1/4 turn to help avoid glass warping, which can result in wind noise. - Push the lever back in on the window handle.